holochain/docs-pages/src/pages/get-started/index.md

 If you aren't yet familiar with Holochain's concept of a source chain, check out [The Source Chain: A Personal Data Journal](https://developer.holochain.org/concepts/3_source_chain/).

-!!! details Source chains, actions, and entries
+!!! dig-deeper Source chains, actions, and entries

 #### Source chain